EricLiii/Annotation-Tool/README.md

 # Annotation_Tool

-A very simple annotation tool for YOLO.
+A very simple annotation tool for YOLO, supporting not only labelling images in folder but also labelling videos directly.

 How to use: